 He was a great musician and composer

-Charlie Chaplin composed the music for many of his own movies, despite never having had proper music training.
-In fact, he wasn’t even able to read or write music sheets.
-He also composed the music for his movie Limelights, which gave him the chance to win his only Oscar!
+Chaplin composed the music for many of his own movies, despite never having had proper music training.
+In 1972, Chaplin actually won an Oscar for the music in Limelight (1952), which he helped compose.

 He became richer than the president of the United States

 During this time, the president of the United States was paid $75,000 per year.
-In 1916, after Chaplin signed a contract with the Mutual Film Corporation of New York, his payment was increased to $670,000 per year, making this one of the highest payments ever seen.
+In 1916, after Chaplin signed a contract with the Mutual Film Corporation of New York, his salary increased to $670,000.

 He refused the Talkies

-Becoming one of the most iconic representatives of silent cinema, Chaplin refused to adopt audio and dialogue for his latest movies, while sound technology in the film industry was witnessing an incredible rise.
+Becoming one of the most iconic representatives of silent cinema, Chaplin refused to adopt audio and dialogue for a long time, even though sound technology in the film industry was becoming increasingly popular.
 He continued with his own idea of cinema, convinced that sound would ruin the Little Tramp.
-However, he gradually introduced music and other sounds as a device in his movies City Light and Modern Times.
-In 1940, The Great Dictator was the first and only full sound movie to be produced by Charlie Chaplin.
+However, he gradually introduced music and other sounds as a device in his later movies, including City Light (1931), Modern Times (1936) and The Great Dictator (1940).

 He never became a citizen of the United States

-Charlie Chaplin never became an American citizen, despite having lived in the United States for almost 40 years.
+Chaplin never became an American citizen, despite having lived in the United States for almost 40 years.
 After the movie Modern Times, he gained a reputation as a communist sympathiser.
 In 1952, the U.S. government revoked his permit, meaning Chaplin was not allowed to return to the United States after a holiday to England.
-As a result, Chaplin moved to Switzerland, where he spent the rest of his life – and only returned to the United States in 1972, to accept his honorary Oscar.
+As a result, Chaplin moved to Switzerland, where he spent the rest of his life.
+He only returned to the United States in 1972, to accept his honorary Oscar.

 He had four younger wives and 11 children

-Charlie Chaplin’s first marriage was at the age of 29 with his first wife, 16-year-old Mildred Harris, in 1918.
-After their divorce, in 1924 he married the actress Lita Grey, when she was also 16.
-When the actor was 47, he married his third wife, Paulette Goddard, who was 28 years old.
-His fourth and final marriage was with 18-year-old Oona O’Neill in 1943, when Chaplin was 54.
+Chaplin’s first marriage was with Mildred Harris in 1918.
+After their divorce, he married the actress Lita Grey in 1924.
+When the actor was 47, he married his third wife, Paulette Goddard.
+His fourth and final marriage was with Oona O’Neill in 1943, when Chaplin was 54.
 She gave birth to 8 of the 11 Chaplin children, and they lived together until Chaplin’s death.

 He saved Disney

 In 1937, Disney released Snow White and the Seven Dwarfs, its first feature-length animated movie.
-Walt Disney was unsure about the possible accomplishment of the movie, but Chaplin believed in this project and encouraged Disney to complete and distribute Snow White.
-Chaplin was confident about the huge success of the movie.
-They became business associates and Charlie Chaplin played an important role in the spread of Disney’s name.
+Walt Disney was unsure about how well the movie would do, but Chaplin reportedly encouraged the filmmaker to complete and distribute Snow White.
+The two became business associates and Chaplin played an important role in the spread of Disney’s name.

 He had blue eyes